kettubot/kettu-docs/Guides/Setting up lockchannel.md

 # Setting up lockchannel

-Kettu's lock channel command allows you to lock a channel in a moments notice!
+Kettu's lock channel command allows you to lock a channel in a moment's notice!
 To achieve this Kettu revokes `Send Messages`, `Send Messages in Threads`, `Create Public Threads`, `Create Private Threads`, and `connect` permissions from the provided channel.

 ## Lets break that down

-Kettu handles channels smartly, it handles differently based on what channel type it is, e.g. text, category, voice channel ect.
+Kettu handles channels differently based on what channel type it is, e.g. text, category, voice channel ect.
 The lock channel also has the `nsfw` and `hide` options.
 The nsfw option marks the channel as nsfw and the hide option revokes `ViewChannel` permissions effectively hiding the channel from users.
 Useful for locking a channel to report content to Discord!

 Down below is a list of all the ways it handles channels